 - 1. Attend class and participate.

 - 2. Contribute and cooperate with civility.

 - 3. Submit assignments on time.
+Late work will not be accepted.
 Medical and/or family circumstances that warrant an extension on assignments need to be presented to the instructor.
 Extensions will be allowed at the instructor's discretion.